 Call for applications

-The call for applications is open from November to December and recipients will be publicly announced in February the following year.
-An awards ceremony will be held in conjunction with the Diabetes research day, organized by DPLU, in February.
+The call for applications is open until December 1, 2023, and recipients will be publicly announced in February the following year.
+An awards ceremony will be held in conjunction with the Diabetes research day, organised by DPLU, in February.
 The recipient of the scholarship will give a lecture at the research day related to the awarded research project.

 Reviewing committee